 - 1987 – Fanshawe

-There has been an OCMC every year since then, except for 1995.
-Usually, 15 colleges take part, and the event has been hosted by Cambrian, Centennial (twice), Georgian (twice), Algonquin (twice), St. Clair, Conestoga, George Brown, Durham, Fleming, Sheridan and St. Lawrence (four times).
+Since the Kingston event, there has been an annual OCMC every year, except for 1995.
+Typically, around 15 colleges participate, and the competition has been hosted by a variety of institutions, including Cambrian, Centennial (twice), Georgian (twice), Algonquin (twice), St. Clair, Conestoga, George Brown, Durham, Fleming, Sheridan, and St. Lawrence (four times).

 Who Runs the OCMC?